7 WAYS TO HIGHLIGHT NEW DESIGN

 #4.
 Mood Filters

-Another way of making image look interesting and create certain atmosphere is adding mood overlays.
+Another way of making the image look interesting and create a certain atmosphere is adding mood overlays.
 Furniture photography may showcase a varied assortment of goods, but different filters can drastically change the way viewers perceive it.
-For example, a sofa can be seen as warm and inviting or sleek and stylish – it is only the matter of tones.
+For example, a sofa can be seen as warm and inviting or sleek and stylish – it is only a matter of tones.
 Even natural light can be used as a filter effect – if it fits the context.

 #5.
 Grid Arrangement

-Grids have shown time and time again that they can communicate a lot of information in concise form.
+Grids have shown time and time again that they can communicate a lot of information in a concise form.
 Arrange photos in catalogs into grids based on similar themes, then potential customers might see what goods can complement what they like already.

 #6.
 Adding Basic Animation Or Interactivity

 Furniture photography can be not necessarily only static.
 E-commerce is more demanding than visual content and high-quality stills are mandatory.
 However, adding basic animations, like 360-degree views or overlapping images of objects in front of environments to convey a feeling of movement will be more enticing for potential customers to look at.
 Another option is to add interactivity to product pages, such as smart zoom-in-out, disassemble/reassemble or omnidirectional rotation with mouse and keyboard features so that clients can examine your merchandise in any way they want and be certain of its quality.

 Nowadays the majority of Internet users browse the web via mobile devices.
 Keep that in mind if you want to get more traffic.
 Adapt the images made with furniture photography: make them in different sizes and add smart zoom functions – HD pictures don’t fit small screens well.